Registration for '23-'24 Live Online Classes is open! Interested in learning more? Schedule a free consultation with an expert today!

 In this post, I want to provide some good reasons or practices concerning sequencing and some bad reasons or bad practices concerning sequencing the Omnibus curriculum.
 Again, this is not a question of absolute right or wrong.
 It is a question of prudence—what is wise to do next.

-First there are three pre-considerations needed to answer this question prudently:
+First, there are three pre-considerations needed to answer this question prudently:

-• What is your child’s background or your classes average background?
+• What is your child’s background or your class's average background?
 If they are strong readers, focus on more challenging books out of the box.
 If your child or the average reader in your class are not strong, focus on easier books or years initially.
 You can always build up from there.
 Start where you are, not where you want to be

-• Deep or Wide: Are you after breadth or depth and why do you want it?
+• Deep or Wide: Are you after breadth or depth, and why do you want it?
 Consider whether you and your students value depth or breadth more.
 Of course, like the vacation Bible school song says we all want deep and wide, but initially you might have to choose to focus on one or the others.
 I would recommend depth, but if your child or class really needs more of a survey then width or speed might be a greater value.
 Think through what you value when you are planning your year of reading (and know that you might have to alter your plan as you go along because like all war plans are great until you face the enemy!).

 With those three things in mind, here are three considerations for sequencing the Omnibus.